Jordan-Morrison/PokedexGo/README.md

 As of now the following platforms are supported:
 ```
 iOS,
-Android,
+Android
 ```
 Pokedex Go will be recieving **desktop** and **native app** support soon.
 Although the current state of the app is a web app, navigating to the site via desktop may result in formatting errors.
-For full performace please access the app via a mobile device.
+For full performace please access the app via your mobile device.